Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Proposed Approach

-Our analysis, detailed in \cref{app:layer_selection}, consistently identifies a representational ``sweet spot'' in the middle layers.
-This finding aligns with established representation learning theory~\citep{zou2023representation}: early layers capture low-level features, while final layers are often too specialized for the pretraining objective.
-The middle layers, in contrast, encode the rich, high-level semantic abstractions necessary to distinguish subtle malicious intent from benign queries.
-This principled selection allows us to focus our detection methods on the most potent signal-bearing layers of the model.
-Furthermore, we verify the robustness of this methodology in \cref{app:layer_robustness}, demonstrating that the optimal layer ``sweet spot'' can be reliably identified even with noisier, unpaired datasets, ensuring applicability in real-world scenarios where high-quality paired data may be unavailable.
+Our analysis, detailed in \cref{app:layer_selection}, consistently identifies a representational ``sweet spot'' in the middle layers, which achieves higher performance in jailbreak detection (\cref{app:layer_selection_empirical}).
+This finding aligns with established representation learning theory \cite{zou2023representation} where early layers capture low-level features, while final layers are often too specialized for the pretraining objective; the middle layers, in contrast, encode the rich, high-level semantic abstractions necessary to distinguish subtle malicious intent from benign queries.
+We further verify the robustness of this methodology in \cref{app:layer_robustness}, demonstrating that the optimal layer ``sweet spot'' can be reliably identified even with noisier, unpaired datasets, ensuring applicability in real-world scenarios where high-quality paired data may be scarce.